-Main malaria vectors belong to a group of sibling species, and members within a group are morphologically indistinguishable.
-We are examining ecological and physiological differences among the members within the Anopheles gambiae complex group and the Anopheles funestus complex group in East Africa including Malawi.
-We are also investigating their geographic distributions in East Africa.
-This extensive field survey was designed to understand the effects of climate and the Great Rift Valley on their distributions and evolution.
+We are examining ecological and physiological differences among the members within the Anopheles gambiae complex group and the Anopheles funestus group in Kenya and Malawi.
+We are also investigating their geographic distributions, and monitoring their abundance in East Africa.
+This extensive field survey was designed to understand the effects of climate and develop a climate base malaria prediction model.